vaishnavi-git/Unlocking-Opportunities-In-Business-Analytics/README.md

 - San Francisco and New York lead in compensation
 - Hybrid jobs tend to pay more than Onsite
 - AI improves scraping reliability and enables real-time visual insights

+## 🏥 Healthcare Industry Deep Dive
+- **High Salary Volatility** in mid-2024
+- **Remote roles dominate**, especially for 3–5 years experience
+- Only **9.4% onsite roles**, indicating preference for remote/hybrid

+## 🚀 Future Enhancements

+- Scrape more job boards for broader coverage
+- Add ML models to predict salary trends
+- Build interactive dashboards using tools like Streamlit or Power BI

 ## 🙏 Acknowledgement